Lancer29/Lancer29/README.md

 **`Future Security and Networking Engineer`**

 Aspiring Cybersecurity Professional transitioning from IT fundamentals into security operations and network administration.
-You're a hands-on learner who doesn't just memorize for certs - you actually build things and practice in labs.
+A hands-on learner who doesn't just memorize certs - and actually build things and practice in labs.

 ---